att-comdev/deckhand/docs/design.md

 ### GET `/revisions/{{revision_id}}/validations`

-Gets the list of validations which have reported for this revision.
+Gets the list of validations which have been reported for this revision.

 Sample response: